MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712aibuilder.md

 1. Navigate to your Excel file and check that the line of feedback and sentiment was added.

 Congratulations, you've successfully created your first AI Builder flow.

-For more information, see [Use AI Builder in Power Automate](/ai-builder/use-in-flow-overview/?azure-portal=true).